Back to Blog

 "

-This is why we pair AI with senior architects.
-The AI does the heavy lifting.
-The architect ensures the structure doesn't collapse under its own weight.
+This perspective underpins our approach: we pair AI’s raw execution power with the strategic oversight of senior architects.
+The AI performs the heavy lifting, accelerating development.
+The architect ensures the foundation is sound, the structure is scalable, and the entire system doesn’t crumble under its own weight.

 Verification Checklist

-• Are you using AI to skip understanding, or to speed up execution?
+• Are you leveraging AI to accelerate your understanding, or merely to bypass it?

-• Do you define the architecture before asking AI to implement?
+• Do you rigorously define the system architecture *before* asking AI to implement components?

-The Economic Shift: What This Means for Salaries
+The Economic Shift: Redefining Developer Value & Salaries

 Role2023 Market2026 MarketTrend